ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 **1. Setup VPC**

-Create tf configuration file like in the folder step-1, then run "terraform init" followed by "terraform apply"
+Clone my folder step-1 on your terraform directory.
+Edit the file based on your aws credential account and needs, then run command "terraform init" followed by "terraform apply".

+Components created
+- VPC
+- DNS
+- Security Groups
+- Subnets
+- NAT
+- Internet Gateway
+- Routing Tables

-Change nameservers after completed.
+Prepare your name and change nameservers after completed.

 **2. Create instance and database**

-After execute configuration in the step-1, move all the files to another directory outside the terraform folder.
-Prepare step-2 files, then you can execute "teraform init" then "terraform apply"
+Clone my folder step-2 on your terraform directory. make changes according to your environment, then run command "terraform init", followed by "terraform apply"

 **3. Redundancy**